Associated graded of Hodge modules and categorical sl_2 actions: The action on -modules

 \subsection{Action of the nil affine Hecke algebra}

-At the level of constructible sheaves this action is well known and relatively straight-forward to check.
+This action can be obtained by using the main result of \cite{C2}.
+However, there is a more direct proof available using the fact that at the level of constructible sheaves this action is well known and relatively straight-forward to check.
 Via the Riemann-Hilbert correspondence one also gets an action in the context of $\D$-modules.
-We would like to lift this to an action on $\D_h$-modules.
+We now explain how to lift this to an action on $\D_h$-modules.

-First, let us explain how to lift the action of $X(\l)$.
-Recall (section 14.3.3 \cite{PS}) that on a smooth projective complex variety equipped with a line bundle $\sL$ there is a Lefschetz operator $L_{\sL}$ which acts on any object in the derived category of filtered $\D$-modules (and hence of $\D_h$-modules).
-More specifically, for any $\D_h$-module $M$ we have the operator